 Information for Applicants

-We are accepting applications for the fall 2020 training and Auditor programs, deadline May 1st.
+We are accepting applications for the Spring 2024 training and auditor programs, deadline October 1st.

 To determine an applicant’s suitability for the auditor program, the Admissions Committee places special emphasis on the life experience and personal qualities of the applicant, his or her academic and professional achievements, and a demonstration of an aptitude for understanding basic Jungian theory.